-As it’s hard to predict if and when you’ll need this money, emergencies should always be the first thing you save for.
+It’s hard to predict if and when you’ll need this money - so emergencies should always be the first thing you save for.
 Make sure the money’s kept in an instant-access account so you can get your hands on it if ever you need to.
 And avoid the temptation to dip into it for non-emergencies – like a holiday, for example.

-Explore more: Use our financial fitness score tool to see how resilient you are and see a projection of your current rate of savings.
+Use our financial fitness score tool to see how resilient you are and set savings targets.

 Once you’ve got your emergency fund, take your savings habit to the next level by working out exactly what else you’re saving for.